timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-06-28
+# Objectives for Today 2021-06-29

-- Update Key Performance Indicators
+- Bring Turtle Brains Hello World project up to date.
 - Dig into random little projects

 **Purpose**

-Get the ball moving again.
+Roll the ball a little more...